isaac-evs/solana/README.md

 - No password reuse risk
 - No brute-force attacks (rate limiting)
 - Credentials never transmitted over network
+- **No recovery backdoor** to exploit

 ⚠️ **Cons:**
 - User must save credentials externally
-- Lost credentials = reset required
+- Lost credentials = nuclear reset required
 - No account recovery mechanism

-This is intentional - security over convenience for crypto operations.
+This is intentional - **security over convenience** for crypto operations.
+Think of it like a hardware wallet: lose your seed phrase = start over.

+### Security Assumptions

+This application assumes:
+- ✅ You have legitimate physical access to this machine
+- ✅ Your operating system is secured (password, encryption)
+- ✅ You protect your Solana private keys externally
+- ⚠️ **Physical security is YOUR responsibility**

+**If laptop is stolen:** Attacker with physical access can reset the app.
+Your real security is protecting private keys in a hardware wallet or password manager.
+The app is a **secure tool**, not a **vault** - the vault is your OS encryption.

 ## Development